-The complaint alleges that the respondent failed to properly report political contributions and failed to file pre-election and semiannual campaign finance reports.
+The complaint alleges that the respondent failed to properly report political contributions and political expenditures and failed to file pre-election campaign finance reports.

 III.
 Facts Supported by Credible Evidence

 Credible evidence available to the commission supports the following findings of fact: